This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Grate the zucchini and then place into a kitchen towel or cheesecloth to ring out any excess moisture.
+- Place the shredded zucchini into a kitchen towel or piece of cheesecloth and tightly squeeze to wring out any excess moisture.
+Measure out 1½ cups coarsely grated zucchini after draining, and set aside.

-- Pour batter into prepared loaf pans and bake for 50-60 minutes or until a toothpick comes out clean.
-The time varies, depending on your oven.
+- Pour batter into prepared loaf pans and bake for 50-60 minutes or until a toothpick comes out mostly clean or the internal temperature of the bread reaches 200-205℉.

-- Cool the bread in the pan for 10 minutes on a baking rack, and then remove from the pan to cool completely.
+- Cool the bread in the pan for 10 minutes on a baking rack, then run a thin knife or offset spatula around the edges to loosen it.
+Invert the pan, remove the loaf, and let cool completely.

 Notes